Lander, Wyoming: National Outdoor Leadership School

 The National Outdoor Leadership School (NOLS) was founded in Lander and is headquartered in the city.
 Its Rocky Mountain branch operates out of Lander.
 NOLS operates the Noble Hotel on Main Street for its instructors, students and alumni.

 Wyoming Catholic College

 In 2007, Wyoming Catholic College, a four-year, coeducational, private college was founded in Lander.
 The college was only the second four-year brick and mortar institution of higher education ever in Wyoming.
 It was designed to give students a general liberal arts education via a Great Books curriculum, while allowing them to develop morally and spiritually in a small Catholic community.
-It uses an Outdoor Adventure Program to take students into the nearby Wind River Mountains to teach leadership, decision-making skills, and to ignite their imaginations.
+It uses an Outdoor Adventure Program to take students into the nearby Wind River Range to teach leadership, decision-making skills, and to ignite their imaginations.
 The college received its Apostolic Blessing in 2005 from Most Reverend David L. Ricken, DD, JCL, the Bishop of Cheyenne.
 As of 2019, Wyoming Catholic College received full accreditation by the Higher Learning Commission.